manish-agrawal-freshworks/D42_POC_Mkt_Place_App/README.md

-## Your First App
+## D42_POC_Mkt_Place_App

-This app displays the name of the requester of a Freshservice ticket in the ticket_sidebar placeholder
+This app contains the change tag functionality of an asset inside Freshservice ticket in the ticket_sidebar placeholder

 ### Files and Folders
     .